 » Want to grow your plumbing business?
 Click here to get a demo.

 Learning the art of plumbing takes years, but once you complete the necessary training and work experience, your skills will be in high demand across Kansas and beyond.

-According to the U.S. Bureau of Labor and Statistics (BLS), there are roughly 469,900 plumbers, pipefitters, and gasfitters nationwide, and 3,900 work in Kansas.
-The national number is projected to grow 5 percent from 2020 to 2030 adding 23,400 of these skilled workers to the ranks.
-In Kansas, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is slightly higher at 6% for Plumbers, Pipefitters, and Steamfitters.
+According to the U.S. Bureau of Labor and Statistics (BLS), there are roughly 469,000 plumbers, pipefitters, and gasfitters nationwide, and 3,900 work in Kansas.
+The national number is projected to grow 2% from 2021 to 2031.
+In Kansas, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is slightly higher at 3% for Plumbers, Pipefitters, and Steamfitters.

 Contractors are struggling to find skilled tradesmen like plumbers, electricians, and HVACR professionals.
 In fact, 60% of firms in the United States and 68% of firms in Kansas had unfilled hourly craft positions, according to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey.
 So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.

 Licensing requirements for plumbers vary from state to state and in some cases, like Kansas, from municipality to municipality.

 Kansas Plumbing License Types and Requirements